prototypefund/Digital_Bargeld-docs/core/api-bank.rst

 .. contents:: Table of Contents

 -----------
 Withdrawing
 -----------

-.. _bank-withdraw:
+Withdrawals with a Taler-integrated bank are based on withdrawal operations.
+Some user interaction (on the Bank's website or a Taler-enabled ATM) creates a withdrawal operation record in the Bank's database.
+The wallet can use a unique identifier for the withdrawal operation (the ``wopid``) to interact with the withdrawal operation.

-.. http:post:: /taler/withdraw
+.. http:get:: ${BANK_API_BASE_URL}/withdrawal-operation/${wopid}

-  This API provides programmatic withdrawal of cash via Taler to all the users registered at the bank.
-It triggers a wire transfer from the client bank account to the exchange's.

-  **Request** The body of this request must have the format of a `BankTalerWithdrawRequest`.
+  Query information about a withdrawal operation, identified by the ``wopid``.

   **Response**

   :status 200 OK:
-    The withdrawal was correctly initiated, therefore the exchange received the payment.
-A `BankTalerWithdrawResponse` object is returned.
-  :status 409 Conflict: the user does not have sufficient credit to fulfill their request.
+    The withdrawal operation is known to the bank, and details are given in the `BankWithdrawalOperationStatus` response body.

+  .. ts:def:: BankWithdrawalOperationStatus

+    export class BankWithdrawalOperationStatus {
+      // has the wallet selected parameters for the withdrawal operation
+      // (exchange and reserve public key) and successfully sent it
+      // to the bank?
+      selection_done: boolean;

+      // The transfer has been confirmed and registered by the bank.
+      // Does not guarantee that the funds have arrived at the exchange already.
+      transfer_done: boolean;

+      // Amount that will be withdrawn with this operation
+      // (raw amount without fee considerations).
+      amount: Amount;

+      // Bank account of the customer that is withdrawing, as a
+      // payto URI.
+      sender_wire?: string;

+      // Suggestion for an exchange given by the bank. suggested_exchange?: string;

+      // URL that the user needs to navigate to in order to
+      // complete some final confirmation (e.g. 2FA).
+      confirm_transfer_url?: string;

+      // Wire transfer types supported by the bank.
+      wire_types: string[];
+    }

+.. http:post:: ${BANK_API_BASE_URL}/withdrawal-operation/${wopid}

+  **Request** The body of this request must have the format of a `BankWithdrawalOperationPostRequest`.

+  **Response**

+  :status 200 OK:
+    The bank has accepted the withdrawal operation parameters chosen by the wallet.
+    The response is a `BankWithdrawalOperationPostResponse`.

-  :status 404 Not Found: The exchange wire details did not point to any valid bank account.
+  :status 404 Not Found:
+    The bank does not know about a withdrawal operation with the specified ``wopid``.

   **Details**

-  .. ts:def:: BankTalerWithdrawRequest
+  .. ts:def:: BankWithdrawalOperationPostRequest

-    interface BankTalerWithdrawRequest {
+    interface BankWithdrawalOperationPostRequest {

-      // Amount to withdraw.
-      amount: Amount;

       // Reserve public key.
       reserve_pub: string;